blocksds/sdk/docs/content/docs/guides/devkitarm_porting_guide.md

 Unfortunately, it isn't possible to create a compatible 100% interface in BlocksDS because the design depends on newlib, and BlocksDS depends on picolibc.
-However, BlocksDS provides a similar interface to achieve the same thing, and it should be possible to adapt code using devoptab to use the device I/O interface of BlocksDS.
+BlocksDS provides a similar interface to achieve the same thing, and it should be possible to adapt code using devoptab to use the device I/O interface of BlocksDS.

 However, note that the interface in BlocksDS is more memory-efficient than the one in devkitPro.
 In devkitPro all platforms use this interface to add their